Date: June 24, 2024

 High temperatures, high wind velocity, and low relative humidity can affect fresh concrete in two important ways: the high rate of evaporation may induce early plastic shrinkage or drying shrinkage cracking, and the evaporation rate can remove surface water necessary for hydration unless proper curing methods are employed.
 Thermal cracking may result from rapid drops in the temperature of the concrete, such as when concrete stabs or walls are placed on a hot day followed by a cool night.
 High temperature also accelerates cement hydration and contributes to the potential for thermal cracking in massive concrete structures.

-In the case of extreme temperature conditions or with mass concrete, the concrete temperature can be lowered by using ice as part of the mixing water.
-So when placing your order please keep in mind that we do offer ice to our customers.
+In the case of extreme temperature conditions or with mass concrete, concrete temperature can be lowered by using ice as part of the mixing water.
+So, when placing your order keep in mind that Chaney offers ice to customers!

 PLANNING

-• Organize the job in advance to have enough concrete workers to avoid delays placing, finishing and curing the concrete.
+• Organize jobs in advance to have enough concrete workers to avoid delays placing, finishing and curing the concrete.

 • Schedule, or consider, early morning or evening placement.